DopierRex/OneNext/README.md

 Once you have a VGA monitor connected, please check your VGA display frequencies with the Next 'Screen Test' by holding down key 'V' at power up.
 Screen Test will go through different mode cycles.
 Depending on your monitor, select 'mode 0' whenever possible, or another 50hz VGA mode.
 Otherwise, just select any VGA mode you are satisfied with (50/60hz).

-For more information, please refer to the official Sinclair ZX Spectrum Next User Manual, 'Chapter 1: Setting it UP', also available online at https://www.specnext.com/zx-spectrum-next-user-manual-first-edition/
+For more information, please refer to the official Sinclair ZX Spectrum Next User Manual, 'Chapter 1: Setting it UP', also available [online](https://www.specnext.com/zx-spectrum-next-user-manual-first-edition/)

 ### 2. Speakers